 While reverse mortgages have long battled a tarnished reputation stemming from practices in the 1980s – today’s reverse mortgages are fully monitored by the U.S. Department of Housing and Urban Development (HUD).
 As such, reverse mortgages are among the most regulated products available in the mortgage market.
 And as a consumer, there are plenty of protections in place to make sure the loan is safe and ethical for you.
 While your Loan Officer can discuss all of these in greater detail, we’d like to highlight a few of these safeguards.

 The first of these safeguards is reverse mortgage counseling.
 Before formally submitting your application for a reverse mortgage, you’ll be required to meet with an independent third-party HUD-approved counselor to discuss the responsibilities that come with a reverse mortgage.
 The counseling session is meant to equip you with the education and resources to help you decide whether the reverse mortgage is right for you.
 Your counselor can provide guidance to help you make a well-informed decision and offer support throughout the application process.
 Another safeguard is that FHA-insured reverse mortgages are non-recourse loans.
-Simply stated, this protection means that at the time of repayment, you (or your heirs) will not owe more than the value of your home.
+Simply stated, this protection means that you (or your heirs) will not owe more than the value of your home at the time of its sale.
 In the event that your loan balance exceeds your home’s appraised value, this excess amount is covered by federal mortgage insurance – the Mortgage Insurance Premium (MIP) that is paid over the course of the loan.

 7. What documents should I expect to provide when applying for a reverse mortgage?